stackrole/css-grid-utility/README.md

 # CSS Grid Utility
 A simple CSS Grid utility library built with SCSS.
 Creates 3 columns by deafult for .
 Follows bootstrap media query breakpoints and it mobile first.
+This does not add any presentational CSS, just CSS grid template columns with grid-gap.

 Just include the CSS or SCSS file into you project and Start using it.